 I think one of the Infosys’s biggest contributions to India is the creation of a brand whose roots are purely Indian, but it is as global as it can be.
-You created a brand at a time when there was no known global brand that came from India, and you did build this brand consciously.
-You made sure the quality of your services provides the base for the brand that is strengthened by the right mix of PR and media relations.
+You created a brand at a time when there was no known global brand that came from India.
+And you did build this brand consciously.
+You made sure the quality of your services provides the base for the brand.
+That is strengthened by the right mix of PR and media relations.
 You created the brand by focusing on the aspects that were usually ignored by Indian corporations till Infosys brought them in fashion.
-You created a brand around values that had deep roots in India and around human capital that not many at that time looked at as an asset.
+You created a brand around values that had deep roots in India.
+And around the human capital that not many at that time looked at as an asset.
 You created a brand that commands respect above everything else.

 You created a system to convert all kinds of engineers into software engineers.
-There was huge opportunity for Indian software industry, but the education system in the country did not even produce 1% of the engineers with required skill sets.
+There was a huge opportunity for Indian software industry.
+But the education system in the country did not even produce 1% of the engineers with required skill sets.
 Most people would have taken this as a bottleneck and backed out.
-But you started the trend of taking bright engineers from all branches and then putting them through a university like course, to convert them into software engineers like an alchemist.
+But you started the trend of taking bright engineers from all branches and then putting them through a university like a course.
+To convert them into software engineers like an alchemist.
 There are arguments for and against this.
-But to me this was a great move probably the biggest innovative idea that created today’s Indian IT industry or the so called the IT dream.
+But to me, this was a great move probably the biggest innovative idea that created today’s Indian IT industry or the so-called the IT dream.
 But for this innovation, everything else might have failed.

-Not many people realize that while you were building this organization, you must have constantly groomed and prepared yourself for handing the bigger challenges, managing the current organization while laying down the vision for the next one.
-I remember in one of the quarterly town halls you said ‘Guys, help me, I am also learning to handle a billion dollar organization’ Now it must have been a challenge to prepare yourself for handling something that grew far beyond your own dreams.
-Share with is how to dream big and constantly keep improving the size of your dreams.
-There would be lot of stories and learnings that you must share with the future leaders so that they can learn from your experience.
+Not many people realize that while you were building this organization, you must have constantly groomed and prepared yourself for handing the bigger challenges.
+Managing the current organization while laying down the vision for the next one.
+I remember in one of the quarterly town halls you said ‘Guys, help me, I am also learning to handle a billion dollar organization’.
+Now it must have been a challenge to prepare yourself for handling something that grew far beyond your own dreams.
+Share with us how to dream big and constantly keep improving the size of your dreams.
+There would be a lot of stories and learnings that you must share with the future leaders so that they can learn from your experience.

-I think a tool that Infosys has used extremely effectively during its growth trajectory and continues to do so, is using positive PR through variety of media.
-Whatever you did differently or innovatively was used to put the company in the right light, be it training the support staff, be it airlifting the employees during hurricanes, be it hiring the graduates from ivy league colleges and making them work from Bangalore, be it campus connect or be it building the world class campus.
+I think a tool that Infosys has used extremely effectively during its growth trajectory and continues to do so, is using positive PR through a variety of media.
+Whatever you did differently or innovatively was used to put the company in the right light.
+Be it training the support staff, be it airlifting the employees during hurricanes, be it hiring the graduates from ivy league colleges and making them work from Bangalore.
+Be it campus connect or be it building the world-class campus.
 I think PR was always used very intelligently which not many organizations do.

-You created a world class campus right in the middle of mess.
-You competed with and challenged the best in the world, when most Indians thought they can not do so, when the business environment in the country was not really supportive.
+You created a world-class campus right in the middle of the mess.
+You competed with and challenged the best in the world when most Indians thought they can not do so when the business environment in the country was not really supportive.
 Tell us what drove you, what gave you confidence and what kept you going.
-Tell us the course corrections you took to adjust to the external environment and tell us what worked in your favor and what limited you.
+Tell us the course corrections you took to adjust to the external environment.
+And tell us what worked in your favor and what limited you.